JudsenHembree/ML_Transcribe/README.md

 ```
 make clean
 ```
-- do a run
+- do a run (WILL CALL CLEAN AS WELL)
 ```
 make run
 ```

 You can obviously not use the makefile
 ```
-python src/app.py
+python src/app.py --help
 ```
 ![demo](./gifs/demo.gif)

+## Disclamers
+Sometimes spleeter fails and not every file survives running.
+There is no guarantee that a playlist of 30 songs results in a dataset of 30 songs.